Call Now For Your

 Why It Matters

 Consumers need to be aware of the dangers inherent in improper administration of drugs to the elderly in nursing homes.
-Apart from the obvious human rights and legal violations, unauthorized chemical restraint can be hazardous to the health of the resident.
+Apart from the obvious human rights and legal violations, unauthorized chemical restraint can be hazardous to the health of the elderly resident.

 According to the National Consumer Voice for Quality Long-Term Care, drugs used for chemical restraint (specifically antipsychotics) can increase confusion, decrease cognitive function, and create a situation in which injury is more likely to occur.
 They also create a stupor in the resident, perhaps preventing communication of a serious problem to the employee of the nursing facility.